institut-de-genomique/LocoGSE/README.md

 In case one wants to use the calibration slopes described in [Guenzi-Tiberi et al.](https://www.frontiersin.org/journals/plant-science/articles/10.3389/fpls.2024.1328966/full) , they can be downloaded [here](https://github.com/user-attachments/files/18560444/LocoGSE_PlantFamilies.CoeffRegression.V1.txt) and provided to LocoGSE with the option `--slope-file` .

+One can visualise current slopes with the option `--view-slope-files` .

 ## For information on how to calibrate the method for other lineages, please read the [wiki](https://github.com/institut-de-genomique/LocoGSE/wiki/Home)